Year-end tax planning for individuals

 Income tax planning

-Scotland has exercised its devolved rights over income tax by introducing a system with five tax rates and bands for non-savings and non-dividend income.
+Scotland has different tax rates and bands for non-savings and non-dividend income.
 For Scottish taxpayers, this may mean they now pay a higher amount of tax than an English or Welsh taxpayer in a similar situation, depending on the type of income they receive.

 Allowances for individuals: